minnaniju/mariadb-slave/README.md

 ## Introduction

 This stack creates MariaDB Slave Database using GitOps.
-Before you use this stack, make sure you have a MariaDB Master Database([MariaDB Master](https://docs.ecloudcontrol.com/mariadb-10.4_master/) up and running.
+Before you use this stack, make sure you have a MariaDB Master Database[MariaDB Master](https://docs.ecloudcontrol.com/mariadb-10.4_master/) up and running.

 ### What is Gitops?
 [Gitops](https://www.ecloudcontrol.com/category/gitops/)